ml-tooling/ml-workspace/README.md

 4. The opened link can also be shared to other people or called from external applications (e.g., try with Incognito Mode in Chrome).

 </details>

-### File Sharing

-The workspace has a feature to share any file or folder with anyone via a token-protected link.
-To share data via link, select any file or folder from the Jupyter directory tree and click on the Share button as shown in the following screenshot:

-TODO: Add screenshot

-This will generate a unique link protected via a token that gives anyone with the link access to view and download the selected data via the [Filebrowser](https://github.com/filebrowser/filebrowser) UI:

-TODO: Add screenshot

-To deactivate or manage (e.g., provide edit permissions) shared links, open the Filebrowser via `Open Tool -> Filebrowser` and select `Settings->User Management`.

 ### SSH Access